Neck Hump? Shoulders ache? Upper/Lower Back pain?

 Our nervous system influences our diaphragm and vice versa.

-When we strengthen our diaphragm we calm our nervous system.
+When we strengthen our diaphragm, we calm our nervous system.

-Vagus Nerve and HPA Axis to illustrate how scent can influence the self care of the entire body
+Neck Hump and the Vagus Nerve and HPA Axis to illustrate how scent can influence the self care of the entire body

 • improved posture (unwinding of a neck hump)